alx2qndr/ejff/README.md

-Engine Just For Fun (EJFF for short) is an engine created for educational purposes, aimed at mastering the fundamental principles of 2D and 3D engine development
+# Engine Just For Fun (EJFF for short)
+EJFF is an engine created for educational purposes, aimed at mastering the fundamental principles of 2D and 3D engine development

 # Minimum requirements
 - **C++17 compiler**